splunk/splunk-operator/docs/Examples.md

 *Note that this requires using the Splunk Enterprise container version 8.1.0 or later*

+With the latest release of the Splunk Operator, a Beta version of the new App Framework is available to centrally store and deploy apps.
+See [AppFramework](AppFramework.md) for information and examples.

+The below method of installing apps continues to be supported, but will be deprecated in future releases.

 The Splunk Operator can be used to automatically install apps for you by including the `apps_location` parameter in your default settings.
 The value may either be a comma-separated list of apps or a YAML list, with each app referenced using a filesystem path or URL.

+Note: In the case of `SearchHeadCluster` or `ClusterMaster` when the apps are configured through the `apps_location`, all those apps will be deployed to the Search Heads or Indexers respectively.
+To install the apps locally to the Deployer or ClusterMaster, the apps should be specified through `apps_location_local`.

 When using filesystem paths, the apps should be mounted using the `volumes` parameter.
 This may be used to reference either Kubernetes